Layout Control

 - Group 4 arranges two items vertically.

 - The tabbed group contains two tabs (Tab 1 and Tab 2).
 Each tab contains specific items.
-For instance, Tab 1, represented by a LayoutGroup, arranges Item 5 and Item 6 vertically.
+For instance, Tab 1, which is a LayoutGroup, arranges Item 5 and Item 6 vertically.

 - Group 5 arranges three items horizontally.